-4.2 Uncertainty
+4.3 Uncertainty

-Differences between projected temperature and precipitation with GCMs and RCPs used (Tables 1 and 2) are large (e.g. Warszawski et al., 2013).
-Clearly, these differences influence future hydrological drought, as illustrated by Prudhomme et al. (2013) and Wanders and Van Lanen (2013).
+Differences between projected temperature and precipitation with GCMs and RCPs used (Tables 1 and 2) are large (e.g. Warszawski et al., 2014).
+Clearly, these differences influence future hydrological drought, as illustrated by Prudhomme et al. (2014) and Wanders and Van Lanen (2013).
 The spread in the projected temporal evolution of the global area in hydrological drought, as shown in Fig. 5, also illustrates the impact of different climate drivers.
-In particular, the spread is large for the Tropical climate

-- and Desert climate.
-Prudhomme et al. (2013) conclude that the model structure of the hydrological models substantially contributes to uncertainty in future hydrological drought, particularly if the rather hard predictable response of plants to a changing CO2 concentration (i.e. CO2 effect) is implemented.
-The PCR-GLOBWB model used in this study, is one of the seven hydrological models that contributed to the ISI-MIP project - (Warszawski et al., 2013); the CO2 effect is not included.
+In particular, the spread is large for the Tropical climate and Desert climate.
+Prudhomme et al. (2014) conclude that the model structure of the hydrological models substantially contributes to uncertainty in future hydrological drought, particularly if the rather hard predictable response of plants to a changing CO2 concentration (i.e. CO2 effect) is implemented.
+The PCR-GLOBWB model used in this study, is one of the seven hydrological models that contributed to the ISI-MIP project (Warszawski et al., 2014); the CO2 effect is not included.
 The model has proven to reasonably capture hydrological characteristics (Wada et al., 2013).

 Another source of uncertainty is the drought identification methodology that should be defined by the drought-impacted sectors.
-These sectors determine the magnitude of the threshold level to be used (e.g. $Q{80}$ instead of $Q{90}$ ) and whether a fixed threshold stationary hydrological regime derived from historical observations.
+These sectors determine the magnitude of the threshold level to be used (e.g. Q{80} instead of Q{90}) and whether a fixed threshold (constant through the whole period) or a variable threshold method should be applied.
+Similarly, these sectors determine if a VTM_t for the variable threshold approach, should be chosen for the assessment of future drought that considers a gradually changing hydrological regime in the future or that a VTM should be taken that is based on a stationary hydrological regime derived from historical observations.
 Table 3 shows that the global area with increased average hydrological drought duration is hardly affected by the selection of the magnitude of the threshold level (maximum difference in % change is 1 %).
 Differences for the average deficit volume are slightly larger (maximum difference in % change of global area with increased deficit volume is 4 %).
-Differences are substantially larger whether the VTMt or the VTM was applied.
+Differences are substantially larger whether the VTM_t or the VTM was applied.
 The difference in change of area in hydrological drought with increased drought duration is 13% for RCP2.6 and 18-19% for the other RCPs.
 The difference in change for the drought deficit volume is 9% for RCP2.6, 13% for RCP4.5 and 6.0, and 17% for RCP8.5.
 As expected, it appears that the difference in projected change of global area in hydrological drought between the two variable threshold methods is larger for the more extreme RCPs.